-• To ensure that reporting staff and students performing departmental directed activities, fully understand and observe the university and local arrangements in place for maintaining good standards of health and safety.

-- Where required by TUS or their Faculty, prepare a Local Unit Safety Statement for the department's work activities and areas coming under its management control. - To ensure risk assessments (RAs) are undertaken and the resulting control measures implemented for departmental work activities and campus areas coming under the management control of the department.
-RAs should be reviewed periodically (recommended at least annually) and updated/amended as necessary. - To ensure that any departmental changes to local safety management, work practices/procedures, including risk assessments are communicated to the relevant departmental staff and students. - To ensure that departmental staff are adequately trained to undertake their duties in a competent manner. - To ensure that students are only permitted to operate equipment or machinery when all conditions of the departmental risk assessment are in place (e.g. training, supervision, PPE & experience, knowledge). - To ensure that departmental management systems are in place for personal protective equipment (PPE) for staff, with adequate information, training, instruction and demonstration in relation to the use. - To ensure local departmental arrangements are in place for first-aid provisions & fire emergency situations and that sufficient numbers of staff are designated and available to operate as departmental first-aiders & evacuation marshals. - To ensure that departmental consultation and communication structures exist for safety, health & welfare matters in the Department (e.g. Departments meeting and Programme Boards). - To ensure the department undertakes an annual health and safety audit of its directed work activities and report to the Dean on any follow up actions that are to be implemented. - To ensure that all departmental level, statutory registers, notices and documents are maintained and available for inspection. - To consult and report to the Dean of Faculty on the management of departmental health and safety matters. - To prepare departmental emergency plans to control any specific risks in their areas and ensure that staff, students, visitors etc., are trained in emergency procedures and are instructed to comply with all emergency procedures in their areas
+- To ensure that reporting staff and students performing departmental directed activities, are made aware of the University's and local arrangements in place for maintaining good standards of health and safety. - Where required by TUS, prepare a Local Unit Safety Statement for the department's work activities and areas coming under its management control.
+TUS will provide H&S support in achieving this aim in the form of relevant training and associated guidance documents and advice through the Health & Safety Function. - To ensure risk assessments (RAs) are undertaken and the resulting control measures implemented for departmental work activities and campus areas coming under the management control of the department.
+RAs should be reviewed periodically (recommended at least annually) and updated/amended as necessary. - To ensure that any departmental changes to local safety management, work practices/procedures, including risk assessments are communicated to the relevant departmental staff and students. - To ensure that departmental staff are adequately trained to undertake their duties in a competent manner. - To advise staff that students are only permitted to operate equipment or machinery when all conditions of the departmental risk assessment are in place (e.g., training, supervision, PPE & experience, knowledge, etc.). - To ensure that departmental management systems are in place for personal protective equipment (PPE) for staff, with adequate information, training, instruction and demonstration in relation to the use. - To ensure local departmental arrangements are in place for first-aid provisions & fire emergency situations and that sufficient numbers of staff are designated and available to operate as departmental first-aiders & evacuation marshals. - To ensure that departmental consultation and communication structures exist for safety, health & welfare matters in the department (e.g. Departments meeting and Programme Boards). - To ensure the department undertakes health and safety audit of its directed work activities and report to the Dean on any follow up actions that are to be implemented. - To ensure that all departmental level, statutory registers, notices and documents are maintained and available for inspection.